SkygearIO/skygear-doc/content/ios/user.md

 ## Looking up users by email

-Skygear provides a user discovery method by email:
+Skygear provide a user discovery method by email.
+Everyone has access to this method without even having to be logged in.

 ```obj-c
 SKYQueryUsersOperation *operation = [SKYQueryUsersOperation discoverUsersOperationByEmails:@[@"john.doe@example.com", @"jane.doe@example.com"]];